 Short Bio:

 Naomi Hirahara is an Edgar Award-winning author of multiple traditional mystery series and noir short stories.
 Her Mas Arai mysteries, which have been published in Japanese, Korean and French, feature a Los Angeles gardener and Hiroshima survivor who solves crimes.
 Her first historical mystery, Clark and Division, which won a Mary Higgins Clark Award, follows a Japanese American family’s move to Chicago in 1944 after being released from a California wartime detention center.
 A former journalist with The Rafu Shimpo newspaper, Naomi has also written numerous non-fiction history books and curated exhibitions.
 She has also written a middle-grade novel, 1001 Cranes.
-Her follow-up to Clark and Division, Evergreen, will be released this August.
+Her follow-up to Clark and Division, Evergreen, was released in August 2023 and was on the USA Today bestseller list for two weeks.

 Long Bio: